cedanl/r-p3-template/README.md

 ## 💡 Motivation

-The P3 Template addresses common challenges in R project organization and reproducibility.
+The P3 Template addresses common challenges in R project start-up, organization and reproducibility.
 It provides a standardized structure that:
-- Enhances collaboration and code sharing
+- Enables secure and high-performance LLM-usage from the IDE.
 - Improves project maintainability
-- Ensures reproducibility across different environments
-- Streamlines the transition from analysis to presentation
+- Streamlines the transition from explorative analysis to final presentation

-## 📋 Overview
-P3 Template is a comprehensive R project structure designed to streamline your workflow from project setup to final presentation.
-It integrates best practices in package management, folder structure, and reproducible research.

 ### What P3 Stands For:

-- Project: A complete, well-organized codebase
+- Project: A complete, well-organized codebase with good practices incorporated
-- Process: An efficient, reproducible workflow
-- Presentation: Professional, adaptable outputsThis updated banner reflects the content and purpose of the P3 Template as described in the README.
-It emphasizes the three main aspects: Project, Process, and Presentation, while highlighting key features and sections of the template
+- Process: A way-of-work and guide to help you being more productive
+- Presentation: Professional, adaptable and beautiful outputs

 ## 🚀 Quick Start